 - Organisations whose Objects are for the sole benefit or relief of animals or plants

-- National charities (except those with local branches using their own management committee and bank account)
+- National charities without a local branch who have their own management committee and bank account

 - Any party political activity